 The auxiliary display reads the configuration from the main display when it is connected to the main display.
 It does not therefore need to be configured separately.
 Navigation in the auxiliary display works in the same way as the main display.
-Information on navigation is under the heading Navigation.
+See the Navigation section.